Brain Metastases: Staging and Treatment

 Chemotherapy

 Chemotherapy is the use of anti-cancer medications to treat cancer.
-It is believed that most chemotherapy medications are not able to enter the brain.
+It is believed that most chemotherapy medications are unable to enter the brain.
 This is because of something called the blood-brain barrier.
 These medications can travel through the bloodstream but can’t get into the brain.
-However, sometimes chemotherapy can make it to the brain.
+One chemotherapy medication, temozolomide (Temodar®), is an oral medication that is able to cross the blood-brain barrier.
+It can be used to treat some brain mets.

 Targeted Therapy